ConfederacyOfGaia/Gaia/monster-stat-blocks.md

 ```
 ```

-The type III wight is the same size as the type II wight, but has one of several additional different elemental attacks: cold, fire, lightning, or poison.
+The type III wight is the same size as the type II wight, but has one of several additional different elemental attacks: acid, cold, fire, lightning, or poison.

-Each wight of this type only has a single breath weapon, as appropriate to where it is located.

 \page